Jump to:

 Etiology

-The etiology of inclusion body myositis (IBM) is complex and likely multifactorial.
-It is believed IBM has an autoimmune component; however, it responds poorly to immune therapy leaving suggestion of a more complex etiology which may include muscle fiber degradation, inflammation, and the accumulation of abnormal proteins in muscle fibers leading to a secondary immune response.1,2 The trigger for these events has not been definitively identified; however, it is likely related to gene expression and oxidative stress in the milieu of aging muscle.2-4
+The etiology of sporadic inclusion body myositis (s-IBM) is complex and likely multifactorial.
+It is believed s-IBM has an autoimmune component; however, it responds poorly to immune therapy leaving suggestion of a more complex etiology which may include muscle fiber degradation, inflammation, and the accumulation of abnormal proteins in muscle fibers leading to a secondary immune response.1,2 The trigger for these events has not been definitively identified; however, it is likely related to gene expression and oxidative stress in the milieu of aging muscle.2-4

 Epidemiology including risk factors and primary prevention